 Faculty may drop a student for excessive absences or lack of participation (web/distance learning classes).
 See the course syllabus for attendance requirements, which may differ by course.
-When a student is dropped by the instructor, an email notification with a copy of the drop form will be sent to the student's MAC email address.
+When a student is dropped by the instructor, an email notification will be sent to the student's MAC email address.
 Please note that being dropped from a course may affect athletic eligibility, graduation, and financial aid.
 Check your MAC email regularly.
 For absences due to school-related activities such as athletic games, music engagements, field trips, etc., the appropriate dean's office will issue electronic notices to the faculty members, stating who is to be excused and for what period of time.
 A student cannot drop a course merely by not attending classes.
+Students are advised to drop class(es) themselves if they are not planning on attending.
 The student dropped will be notified by the registrar's office via e-mail.